lucas-j-k/redux-saga-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

++ Run `npm run build` to build a production version of the project
-Run `npm run start` to run the built project on Localhost:8080
++ Then Run `npm start` to run the built project on Localhost:3000

 This is a demo app using: